-The sweetness of the beet helps mellow the sometimes chalky taste of tahini.
+The sweetness of the vegetable helps mellow the sometimes chalky taste of tahini.
 Its brilliant color elevates this party favorite from Love and Lemons into something truly special.

 2. Pickled beets

 With only 6 ingredients and no heating required, this recipe from Pinch and Swirl is as easy as they come.
-Try these pickles on top of salads, veggie burgers, or as a finger food.
+Try these pickles on top of salads, veggie burgers, or finger food.

 3. Honey glazed beets

 So simple, so perfect for weeknight dinners.
 The hint of thyme in this dish from Girl and the Kitchen also makes it sophisticated enough for holiday feasts.